jcolon030/Knighthacks-VIII/README.md

 ## How to Test It Out Yourself

 Want to try it out yourself?
 Connect an arduino microcontroller via USB to your computer, then using an Arduino IDE, run the Arduino Flash file.
-Input your own API key when prompted.
+Also, input your own Supabase API keys when prompted.